electricimp/SpiFlashLogger/README.md

 ### erase(*[address]*)

 This method erases an object at spiflash address *address* by marking it erased.
-If *address* is not given, it will (properly) erase all allocated memory.
+If *address* is not given then it will act as `eraseAll()` method with default parameter.

 ### eraseAll(*[force]*)